bleeiter/projectdoomvc/README.md

 Android 4.0

 # About Apk Risk
-For some reason google play is detecting a "virus" that not exist, if you want don't install the apk
+For some reason google play is detecting a "virus" that not exist, if you want don't install the apk, obviously if you don't install the apk you can't use this project